Mpox (monkeypox): How it spreads, prevention and risks

 Animal to human

-- eating undercooked game meat
+- preparing or eating undercooked game meat

-- hunting and processing animals for consumption
+- hunting and processing animals for food

-- exposure to body fluids, such as when cleaning up
+- exposure to body fluids, such as when cleaning up animal enclosures or areas where animals were processed

-- touching or handling live or dead animals, especially if there were bites or scratches while handling
+- touching or handling live or dead infected animals, especially if there were bites or scratches while handling

-Risk of getting mpox (monkeypox)
+Risk of getting mpox

 - sex